Read This First

 Prompt 1: On what notions do neuroscientists and philosophers of mind largely agree or disagree?

-The central claim is this: Neuroscientists and philosophers of mind find common ground as well as areas of disagreement in several fundamental notions concerning human cognition, consciousness, and the nature of the mind.
+In plain terms: Neuroscientists and philosophers of mind find common ground as well as areas of disagreement in several fundamental notions concerning human cognition, consciousness, and the nature of the mind.

 There’s broad consensus that mental states and processes have a physical basis in the brain’s structure and function.
 Both neuroscientists and many philosophers agree that cognitive activities like thinking, memory, and emotion are correlated with neural activities.